ssomalra/INFO-B636-Genomic-Data-Analysis-Precision-Medicine/README.md

 5. Trimmed reads were aligned using STAR
 6. Reads were quantified using featureCounts.
 7. The count table generated from the previous step along with the assignment_2_info.csv file, which contains the metadata, served as input for the DESeq2.R script for conducting a differential gene expression analysis through DESeq2.
 9. Differentially expressed genes (DEGs) were used as input for functional enrichment analysis using ClueGo.
 NOTE: ClueGo did not find GO terms for the DEGs from the two conditions.

+## Final Project
+<b>Unraveling LARP4 Interactions with PABPs and Exploring Functional Significance in HepG2 Cells</b>

+This project implements eCLIP data obtained from HepG2 cells targeting LARP4 to validate the binding interactions between LARP4, poly(A) tails, and potentially PABPs.
+RNAseq analysis was conducted on HepG2 cells subjected to shRNA knockdown against LARP4, comparing it with shRNA knockdown against no target.
+The analysis revealed genes that exhibited differential expression and doubled as binding sites for LARP4.
+This served as a validation strategy to support the idea that changes in the gene expression following LARP4 knockdown are likely a consequence of direct regulatory interactions with LARP4.